 From early craftsmen to mass production in the Industrial Revolutions, both the quality and quantity of valuable data to look through has increased dramatically.
 We are used to collecting figures about workers’ performance, supplies, productivity rates, as well as machines’ need for maintenance or replacement.
 In recent times, information systems and computers empowered industrial players to store, exchange, and analyse such data in a more comprehensive manner.
 However, way too often this information is still handled manually.

 Some factories shifted from pen and paper to Excel sheets and video recordings, but this is not enough.
-IIoT and cloud-based solutions now present entrepreneurs with more opportunities to increase data accuracy, availability, insightfulness.
+IIoT and cloud-based solutions now give entrepreneurs more opportunities to increase data accuracy, availability, and insightfulness.
 Underlying losses negatively affect profits and OEE performance, and they stack up when managers do not have a precise idea of what is causing them.
-That is why Evocon advocates for a shift from manual data collection in industrial production to automated, more effective systems and working methods.
+That is why Evocon advocates for a shift from manual data collection in industrial production to an automated production monitoring system.

 The many ways manual data collection harms productivity